Alternative water source stretches freshwater supplies, reduces pollution

 The water is clear, odorless and safe, but usable for only nondrinking or nonpotable water purposes in Florida.

-Reclaimed water is permitted for many nonpotable uses, including landscape and commercial agricultural irrigation, groundwater recharge; industrial uses such as cooling, process or wash waters; fire protection; wetlands creation; restoration and enhancement.
+Reclaimed water is permitted for many nonpotable uses, including landscape, commercial and agricultural irrigation, groundwater recharge; industrial uses such as cooling, process or wash waters; fire protection; wetlands creation; restoration and enhancement.
 To assure safety for other uses, reclaimed water that is used in areas where people may come in contact with it, such as for landscape irrigation, must meet drinking water standards for pathogens, but it usually contains impurities that keep it from meeting other drinking water standards.

 Reclaimed water facilities are constantly monitored to ensure that only high-quality reclaimed water is distributed.
 The Florida Department of Environmental Protection’s rules govern the reuse of reclaimed water to protect public health and environmental quality.